20th Bomb Squadron

 During World War II the squadron fought in the North African and Italian Campaigns.
 It was awarded a Distinguished Unit Citation for its actions during a raid on Steyr, Austria.

 It was a part of Strategic Air Command during the Cold War.
-As a medium bomber squadron it deployed to stand alert at forward bases in "Reflex" operations.
+As a medium bomber squadron it deployed to stand alert at forward bases in Operation Reflex.
 After equipping with Boeing B-52 Stratofortresses stood nuclear alert, but during the Viet Nam War the squadron deployed frequently to perform Operation Arc Light bombing missions.
 Since 1993, the 20th Bomb Squadron has flown the B-52H Stratofortress long-range strategic bomber, which can perform a variety of missions.
 Today the squadron is engaged in the Global War on Terrorism.

 History

 World War I

 The squadron was first organized as the 20th Aero Squadron at Kelly Field, Texas on 17 May 1917.
 On 29 July 1917, under command of Captain W.W.
 Wynne, the squadron moved to Wilbur Wright Field, Dayton, Ohio, where it received its first training in the handling of Curtiss JN-4 and Standard J-1 aircraft.
 It deployed to France where it was assigned to the 1st Day Bombardment Group.
 Assigned British de Havilland DH-4 aircraft with American Liberty engines, and was engaged in combat during the St. Mihiel offensive and Meuse-Argonne offensive during 1918.
 After the 1918 Armistice with Germany, the squadron returned to the United States and arrived at Mitchel Field, New York on 2 May 1919.
 There most of the men were discharged from Army service and returned to civilian life.